 Take a look at the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

 This degree prepares you for careers in TV, radio, video and new media industries.
 Your training in communication, teamwork and creativity will be highly relevant to roles in many different businesses and in the public sector.

-We actively encourage students to gain relevant work experience while at university.
-In every year of your course, you will be guided and encouraged to gain meaningful experience that will fit around your studies
+We actively encourage you to gain relevant work experience while at university.
+In every year of your course, you'll be guided and encouraged to gain meaningful experience that will fit around your studies.

 We encourage you to take part in competitions; our students have won awards from organisations such as the Royal Television Society.

 Throughout your studies, you’ll be guided and supported by our experts.
 All of whom are working or researching in media.
 You’ll study alongside scriptwriters, film makers, radio producers, presenters and independent film producers who will share their experience and encourage you to build your network.

 Our staff and students consistently win big at the Royal Television Awards.

 RTS winners 2020